This is going to be a long read.

 Subtlety, thy name is… whichever writer put that bit into the script.

-Dr. Banner takes a bit of his son’s blood for analysis, and discovers that he must find a cure!
-For… something.
+Dr. Banner takes a bit of his son’s blood for analysis, and discovers that he must find a cure for his son's vague, undefined condition.
 For all we know, little Bruce just has a cold and daddy's overreacting.
-Occasional leg bruises could just be a sign of RLS.
-According to Ang Lee, they didn't even try to make the effects of the blood cells realistic, just so long as they looked cool.
-So...
-A-plus, I guess.
+And those leg bruises could just be a sign of RLS.
+According to Ang Lee, they didn't even try to make the effects of the blood cells in this sequence realistic, just so long as they looked cool.
 Makes you wonder if they used that same logic when doing the CG render of the Hulk.

 Cut to a few years later, and young Bruce Banner has a booboo.
 He gets a Band-Aid from his mom while the other kid struggles to give his line convincingly.